 Plagiarism includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling or distribution of term papers or other academic materials.
-Normally, all work done for courses -- papers, examinations, homework exercises, laboratory reports, oral presentations -- is expected to be the individual effort of the student presenting the work.
+Normally, all work done for courses — papers, examinations, homework exercises, laboratory reports, oral presentations — is expected to be the individual effort of the student presenting the work.
 Any assistance must be reported to the instructor.
-If the work has entailed consulting other resources -- journals, books, or other media -- these resources must be cited in a manner appropriate to the course.
+If the work has entailed consulting other resources — journals, books, or other media — these resources must be cited in a manner appropriate to the course.
 It is the instructor's responsibility to indicate the appropriate manner of citation.
-Everything used from other sources -- suggestions for organization of ideas, ideas themselves, or actual language -- must be cited.
+Everything used from other sources — suggestions for organization of ideas, ideas themselves, or actual language — must be cited.
 Failure to cite borrowed material constitutes plagiarism.
 Undocumented use of materials from the World Wide Web is plagiarism.

 Refer to the Student Conduct Code (policy # 03.70.12) for more specific definitions of cheating and plagiarism.

 The penalty for academic dishonesty can vary from receiving a reprimand and a failing grade for a particular assignment, to a failing grade in the course, to suspension or expulsion from the university.
-The penalty varies with the nature of the offense, the individual instructor, the department, and the school or college, and the Office of Student Conduct and Community Standards.
+The penalty varies with the nature of the offense, the individual instructor, the department, the school or college, and the Office of Student Conduct and Community Standards.

 Students who believe that they have been unfairly accused may appeal through the school or college's academic grievance procedure.
 For more information see Grievances.